agzertuche/spfx-employee-performance-app/README.md

   },
 ```

-3. Now, everytime `git commit` command is executed, the staged files will be formatted according to tslint and prettier rules configured.
+3. Now, every time `git commit` command is executed, the staged files will be formatted according to tslint and prettier rules configured.

 ### Configure Webpart